 In addition, you can only change your Play Store country once per year.
 You can visit the same menu again to change back to your old country after this amount of time.

 Because of all this, we recommend changing countries in the Play Store only if you’ve actually moved countries and plan on staying for at least a year.
 While you could probably trick this into working using a VPN, it’s not worth using this method just to get access to a few different apps.
 You’ll be locked into a Play Store outside your region for quite some time, which will be a big pain.
-Using the best Google Play alternatives, Sideloading apps that aren’t available in the Play Store, or finding exclusive apps in alternative Android app stores is a better way.
+Using the best Google Play alternatives or finding exclusive apps in alternative Android app stores is a better way.
 If you do end up staying with Google’s store, you might also want to fix one of these common Google Play Store issues:

 Image Credit: bloomua/Depositphotos